-Since the establishment of the Holy Cross Orthopedic institute in 1995, more than 7,000 total hip replacements have been performed at Holy Cross.
-Our institute is recognized as a leader both nationally and internationally.
+Established in 1995, the Orthopedic Institute is recognized as a leader nationally and internationally.
 Many methods used commonly in today's total hip replacement surgery were perfected at Holy Cross Hospital.

 The hip consists of two bones: the acetabulum (socket) in the pelvis, and the femoral head (ball) at the top of the femur (thigh) that fits into the socket.
 These bones are covered by articular cartilage, a layer of strong tissue that cushions the bones and allows smooth, easy movement of the joint.